laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 > #### Delegator Factories
 >
-> Unfortunately we were not able to do the same for [delegator factories](https://docs.laminas.dev/laminas-servicemanager/delegators/).
+> Unfortunately we were not able to do the same for [delegator factory](https://docs.laminas.dev/laminas-servicemanager/delegators/)
-> Delegators must be defined on the original class, not on an alias.
+> configuration.
+Delegators must be defined on the original class, not on an
+> alias.
 >
 > If a library provides a delegator for `\Zend\ClassName` but you are using
 > `\Laminas\ClassName`, the legacy delegator will not be triggered.
 You will need